Vector Design: a complete guide to tools, formats and workflows (2026)

 |---|---|---|

 SVG has become the most important format in modern design.
-Maintained by the World Wide Web Consortium, it allows vector graphics to be rendered directly in browsers, styled with CSS and even animated.
+Maintained by the World Wide Web Consortium, it allows vector graphics to be rendered directly in browsers, styled with CSS and animated.
+For anything going on the web, SVG should be your default.

-AI files are best suited for working files.
-They retain full editability, including layers, effects and complex paths.
-However, they are not intended for web use and usually need to be exported into other formats.
+AI files are best suited for working files in Illustrator or Linearity Curve exports.
+They retain full editability, layers, effects and complex paths, but are not intended for web use and need to be exported into other formats for delivery.

 EPS is used in print workflows.
-It’s less common in modern digital workflows, but remains relevant in certain production environments.
+Less common in digital contexts, but still relevant in certain production environments, particularly for legacy print vendors.

-PDF sits somewhere in between.
-It can contain both vector and raster elements and is widely used for sharing designs, especially in print and client presentations.
+PDF sits in the middle.
+It can contain both vector and raster elements and is widely used for client presentations, print delivery and archiving.
+Most vector tools export clean PDFs with paths fully intact.

-In practice, most designers use multiple formats throughout a project.
-A common workflow might involve designing in an AI file, exporting SVGs for web use and generating PDFs for print or presentation.
+In practice, most designers use multiple formats across a project: designing in a native file format, exporting SVGs for web, and generating PDFs for print or presentation.

 SVG vs PNG: choosing the right format